Table of Contents

 What you must send with this form

 See the Citizenship Fees section of this guide for information on the current fee and method of payment.
 The fee is not refundable.
-If you have printed this application from the website, a receipt is not included.
-You must order an original receipt as shown in the Citizenship Fees section.

 Note: If you are submitting an application for a search of citizenship records at the same time as an application for a citizenship certificate (proof of citizenship), you do not have to pay for the search of citizenship records.